RespOrg: Regulatory framework

-In the United States, according to the regulations of the Federal Communications Commission, the end-user has the right to select their RespOrg and have their numbers transferred to their control.
-This process is called "porting" or "change of RespOrg" and requires a signed letter of authorization from the end-user.

-Every individual ten-digit toll free telephone number (+1-800, 888, 877, 866, 855, 844, and 833 area codes, as well as any future toll-free area codes created that share the same characteristics) is managed by a RespOrg.
-There are approximately 350 RespOrg services, ranging in size from huge incumbent local exchange carriers to companies that control only a few numbers.
+Every toll-free telephone number is managed individually by a RespOrg.
+There are approximately 350 RespOrg services, ranging in size from large incumbent local exchange carriers (ILECs) to small companies that control only a few numbers.
 All RespOrgs operate under the same tariff and are required to follow specific guidelines for this process.
 The guidelines are maintained by a national industry group known as the SMS/800 Number Administration Committee (SNAC), a committee of the Alliance for Telecommunications Industry Solutions.
 Membership is open to any RespOrg.

+In the United States, according to the regulations of the Federal Communications Commission, the end-user has the right to select a RespOrg and have their numbers transferred to their control.
+This process is called "porting" or "change of RespOrg" and requires a signed letter of authorization from the end-user.

 In theory, regulations prevent hoarding, brokering and warehousing of numbers by both RespOrgs and subscribers.
-In practice, weak and sporadic enforcement of these regulations allows some RespOrgs to abuse the system to stockpile millions of toll-free numbers for advertising purposes, requiring periodic creation of overlay plan toll-free area codes to prevent exhaustion of the SMS/800 available number pool.
+In practice, some RespOrgs do abuse the system by stockpiling millions of toll-free numbers for advertising purposes, because the enforcement of the regulations has been weak and sporadic.
+This situation has led to periodic creation of overlay plan toll-free area codes to prevent exhaustion of the SMS/800 available number pool.